ArecaBay/APIShark/README.md

 ## How it Works

-CloudVector API Shark is supported for all Kubernetes deployments.
-Identify your applications to be monitored and deploy CloudVector as a sidecar container in your application pods.
+API Shark is supported for all Kubernetes deployments.
+Identify your applications to be monitored and deploy as a sidecar container in your application pods.
 You are now ready to discover & monitor your APIs.

 [Download For Free!](https://www.cloudvector.com/api-shark/)